nicolasdaudin/pulpito/README.en.md

 ## Deploy

-Pulpito API is available at https://pulpito-app.herokuapp.com/api/v1/

 Pulpito webapp is currently deployed on Heroku at https://pulpito-app.herokuapp.com/

-## API Documentation
+## API

-API documentation is available here : https://documenter.getpostman.com/view/18011617/2s8YYCt52e
+Pulpito also comes with an API (actually with more features than the webapp), please check API documentation to see the different API routes : https://documenter.getpostman.com/view/18011617/2s8YYCt52e

 ## Tests